HaxeFlixel/flixel-docs/documentation/00_getting_started/03-install-haxeflixel.html.md

 haxelib update flixel
 ```

-Alternatively, you can update all libraries at once with this command:
+Alternatively, you can update all your haxelib libraries at once with this command:

 ``` bash
 haxelib upgrade